muhammadzainrehmani/personal-bot/README.md

 Muhammad Zain Personal Chatbot version 1
 # Muhammad Zain AI Assistant Chatbot

-This repository contains a Streamlit-based chatbot designed to provide information about Muhammad Zain, his skills, and services related to Generative AI and Data Science.
+This repository contains a Streamlit-based chatbot designed to provide information about **Muhammad Zain**, his skills, and services related to **Generative AI** and **Data Science**.
 The chatbot uses Google Gemini and leverages a pre-defined prompt to ensure accurate and relevant responses.

 ## Features